Type Inference by Solving Constraints

 We are now ready to define the types which will represent the constraints.
 The constraint type will be divided into three different value constructors:

-is a helper function which joins a list of constraints together by using the And
+conjoinConstraints is a helper function which joins a list of constraints together by using the And value constructor.

 Solver